Top 10 Business Opportunities

 10. Information Professional

-Searching the Internet for information is often an exercise in frustration.
+Searching the internet for information is often an exercise in frustration.
 Companies of all sizes need timely and accurate information to make intelligent business decisions.
 This is where the information professional or researcher is needed.
-Information researchers access the Internet and online databases, using advanced search techniques beyond the scope of most average Internet users.
+Information researchers access the internet and online databases, using advanced search techniques beyond the scope of most average internet users.
+Pitch your services to businesses that do a lot of research.